zinon-software/flutter_websocket_manager/README.md

-# WebSocketManager
+# FlutterWebSocketManager

-**WebSocketManager** is a simple and flexible Flutter package for managing WebSocket connections.
+**FlutterWebSocketManager** is a simple and flexible Flutter package for managing WebSocket connections.
 It helps you easily handle WebSocket connections, messages, errors, and connection states in your Flutter applications.

 ## Features